A Stable Whitening Optimizer for Efficient Neural Network Training: SPlus: A Stable Whitening Optimizer

 \subsection{To reliably prevent divergence, utilize instant-sign normalization}

 As shown in \cref{fig:signdescent}, we find that naive Shampoo is prone to divergence.
-When examining a range of learning rates and matrix-inversion frequencies, we find that Shampoo diverges in $> 50\%$ of the trials.
-Notably, Shampoo \textit{always} diverges when matrix-inversion is cached for over 25 gradient steps.
+When examining a range of learning rates and matrix-inversion frequencies, we find that Shampoo diverges in $> 50\%$ of the trials in our setting.
+Notably, Shampoo regularly diverges when matrix-inversion is cached for over 25 gradient steps.

 We hypothesize that the interaction between \textit{cached} matrix-inverses and incoming gradients is the cause of frequent divergence.
 To provide intuition on this behavior, we can rewrite the square-root matrix inverse in terms of its eigen-decomposition\footnote{Eigen-decomposition is commonly used under the hood for calculating symmetric matrix inverses, as matrix powers share the same eigenbasis, and the diagonal term is easily raised to any power.}: